tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/sts/Seasonal.md

     heuristic default prior is constructed based on the provided `observed_time_series`.
     Default value: `None`.
+* <b>`constrain_mean_effect_to_zero`</b>: if `True`, use a model parameterization that constrains the mean effect across all seasons to be zero.
+This constraint is generally helpful in identifying the contributions of different model components and can lead to more interpretable posterior decompositions.
+It may be undesirable if you plan to directly examine the latent space of the underlying state space model.
+    Default value: `True`.
 * <b>`observed_time_series`</b>: optional `float` `Tensor` of shape `batch_shape + [T, 1]` (omitting the trailing unit dimension is also supported when `T > 1`), specifying an observed time series.
     Any priors not explicitly set will be given default values according to the scale of the observed time series (or batch of time series).
+May optionally be an instance of <a href="../../tfp/sts/MaskedTimeSeries.md"><code>tfp.sts.MaskedTimeSeries</code></a>, which includes a mask `Tensor` to specify timesteps with missing observations.
     Default value: `None`.
 * <b>`name`</b>: the name of this model component.
     Default value: 'Seasonal'.